clucompany/Enclose/README.md

   <b>[enclose]</b>

-  (A convenient macro for cloning values into a closure.)
+  (A convenient macro, for cloning values into a closure.)
   </br></br>

 <div id="badges">